ADHD and Menopause

 Hormones, ADHD, and the Midlife Connection

 Scientists have known for years that dopamine, the “pay-attention” neurotransmitter that tends to run low in ADHD, is linked to estrogen.
 When estrogen climbs, dopamine signaling usually sharpens.
 When estrogen drops, dopamine can sputter.
 Therefore, any serious hormonal roller-coaster has the power to yank ADHD symptoms along for the ride.
+Early, but compelling research suggests women with ADHD feel these hormonal tremors more acutely than their neurotypical peers:

 • Women diagnosed with ADHD are roughly five times more likely to develop post-partum depression or anxiety than mothers without ADHD.